inpsyde/wp-translation-downloader/README.md

 ```

 ### Configuration in custom file
-For better readability and portability, it is also possible use a different file which contains only the WP Translation Downloader configuration (everything that would go in the `extra.wp-translation-downloader` object).
+For better readability and portability, it is also possible to use a different file which contains only the WP Translation Downloader configuration (everything that would go in the `extra.wp-translation-downloader` object).

 One use case could be to reuse the same configuration for many websites that are located in the same parent folder.